 Dr Tyrone Dunbar

-Tyrone is a manager in the International Climate Services team, which carries out research and development activities to turn the Met Office's world-leading climate science into useful services for people around the world.
+Tyrone is manager of the Urban Climate Services team, which carries out research and development activities to provide information on resilience and adaptation for people living in cities around the world.

 Area of expertise

 Climate service development

 Decadal predictions of extreme UK weather events